VisionaryNomads/SwaraAI-YT/README.md

-# SwaraAI - YouTube Video
+# SwaraAI - From English to Everyone

+## YouTube Video

 Created using [manim](https://www.manim.community/).